hadrienj/essential_math_for_data_science/readme.md

 This dataset is composed of 1500 5-s audio samples.
 It has been released as a machine learning challenge in 2018 with the goal to categorize audio samples.
 You can find more details it [here](https://cvssp.org/projects/making_sense_of_sounds/site/challenge/).
 This dataset is not included in the repository, you need to get it [here](https://ndownloader.figshare.com/files/12610922).

+# Audio Examples

+You'll find here the audio resulting of the Hands-on project on Principal Component Analysis.